South Korea warns of power shortages amid nuclear shut downs

 “If one nuclear reactor stops its operation all of a sudden, we may have to start rolling power blackouts like we did on September 15, 2011,” Energy Minister Yoon Sang-jick told a news conference.

-Rolling blackouts would initially affect residential areas, minimizing any impact on the country’s export-focused businesses.
+Rolling blackouts would initially affect residential areas, minimising any impact on the country’s export-focused businesses.

 South Korea’s power demand is projected to peak at up to 80,500 megawatts (MW) in the next three days while its power supply capacity is seen at 77,440 MW, the energy ministry said in a statement.
 With all the possible power-saving and supplying measures, the supply surplus could be raised to 1,800 MW but that would still not be enough, it added.